OneUptime/blog/README.md

 }
 ```

+**Step 6**: Create and add a social media image and place it under the `posts/YYYY-MM-DD-title-of-the-post` directory.
+The image should be named `social-media.png` and should be 1280x720 pixels.
+This image will be used when sharing the post on social media like Twitter, LinkedIn, etc.

-**Step 6**: Create a new branch and submit a pull request
+**Step 7**: Create a new branch and submit a pull request

-**Step 7**: Once the pull request is approved, it will be merged and your blog post will be live on the OneUptime blog.
+**Step 8**: Once the pull request is approved, it will be merged and your blog post will be live on the OneUptime blog.

 ### Content Policy